Adarsh-Crazy-Cubing/Cube-Website/Introduction.md

 Hi everyone!
 Good Morning
 This is Adarsh

 This project has been done by me for myself.
-This is related about cubing and I will soon update more information on this website.
+It is related about cubing and I will soon update more information on this website.

 This contains 200+ cubing algs and top cubes of the time(will be updated soon).